mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 ### Only aggregate some groups

-You can limit the aggregation to some groups with the `isGroupAggregated` prop.
+You can limit aggregation to some groups with the `isGroupAggregated` prop.
 This function receives two parameters:

 1. The group from which the grid is trying to aggregate or `null` if trying to aggregate the root group.